 Keep the Area Around Your Furnace Clear

 Your furnace or heating unit needs quite a large amount of clearance on all sides in order to function properly.
 If you’ve got storage totes, blankets, cardboard boxes, or any other debris cluttering the area, move it!
-Keeping things close to the unit can pose a fire risk.
-On top of that, your HVAC system needs to have sufficient space around it to function properly.
+Your HVAC system needs to have sufficient space around it to function properly.
 A good rule of thumb is to keep at least 2 feet of empty space around your furnace.
-Removing clutter will improve the air circulation.
+Removing clutter will improve air circulation.
 In turn, this will help your system run smoothly.

 In addition to the above-listed reasons, keeping things close to the unit can pose a fire risk.
 Ensure that there is adequate clearance around your furnace to lower the risk of a house fire.
 Check out our article on How to Prevent House Fires This Winter for additional winter heating safety tips!